antibloch/uniform_color_detect/README.md

 A pretrained shirt segmentation model from hugging face via transformers library on each cropped image to find pixels associated with shirt (ref: https://huggingface.co/mattmdjaga/segformer_b2_clothes) as a semantic segmentation.

 ### Post Processing (to get color of shirt of hockey player)
-Since shirt area can comprise of designs which act as noise to finding statisticaly dominant color, the pixel area is further processed by apply Otsu binarization which works fast and simple on seperating interclass pixel areas.
+Since shirt area can comprise of designs which act as noise to finding statisticaly dominant color, the pixel area is further processed by apply Otsu binarization which works fast and simple on seperating interclass pixel areas by maximizing inter-class variance between majority and minority pixel value regions.

 After getting suitable refined segmentation area, here the statistically dominant color value is determined by finding median within interquartile range of each channel, which is the color of the shirt.

 This scheme is best visually shown in following figure.